Explore our FAQ

 For encounters, a single basket of Health Service Codes, typically billed by longitudinal family physicians for visits and procedures, has been defined in the PCCM and are referred to as in-basket codes.
 In-basket codes will be paid at a rate of 68.5% of FFS value.

-Health Service Codes which are not defined in the list of in-basket codes are considered out-of-basket but are eligible to be billed at 100% FFS value.
+Health Service Codes not defined in the list of in-basket codes are considered out-of-basket but are eligible to be billed at 100% FFS value.

 In addition to your encounter payments, family physicians will bill an hourly rate for direct and indirect patient care at $105 per hour.